pablo-vc/Y/apps/mobile/README.md

 # Y – Mobile Client

-This project contains the mobile client of **Y**, a cross-platform microblogging app.
+This folder contains the mobile client of **Y**, a cross-platform microblogging app.

-This readme contains all the information related to the mobile client, including a timeline and the relevant research areas that had impact on the development of the project.
+In this readme you will find all the information related to the mobile client, including a timeline and the relevant research areas that had impact on the development of the project.

 The mobile app allows users to interact with the app via Android devices.